Reputation in the Shadow of Exit: APPENDIX: OMITTED PROOFS

 \begin{proof} The first equivalence.
 Rank $F \succ A$ and $In \succ Out$.
 Then $f(a, c)$ and $v(a, c)$ are strictly decreasing for each fixed $c$, and $\mcal N(\beta \text{Fight})$ is decreasing in $\beta$, so the game is monotone.
 Thus the first statement follows from Theorem \ref{t: commitment theorem} once we verify $c^*$-incentive compatibility.
 First, note that

 When $a = Out$, $L(a, c^*) = 1$; hence the condition boils down to

 which is clearly satisfied since $1 - \eta > \varepsilon$.
 When instead $a = In$, the condition becomes

-Clearly the expression on the right hand side is decreasing in $\varepsilon$ and satisfied as $\varepsilon \to 0$ for fixed $\varphi$, and so in particular the intermediate value theorem furnishes the necessary $\varepsilon$ for the result to hold.
+Clearly the expression on the right hand side is decreasing in $\varepsilon$ and satisfied as $\varepsilon \to 0$, and so in particular the intermediate value theorem furnishes the necessary $\bar \varepsilon$ for the result to hold (noting that our assumption $1 - \eta > \frac23$ gives the strict inequality).

 The second part of the result follows by constructing the following equilibrium: \begin{enumerate} \item The long-run player accommodates in the first period.
-Short-run players myopically best reply by entering. \item In all future periods, players give the long-run player a payoff of $V_*$. \end{enumerate} The long-run player chooses Accomodate in the first period as $\varphi, \varepsilon$ vanish, and the long-run player's payoff is bounded from above by $2\varepsilon$, which vanishes. \end{proof}
+Short-run players myopically best reply by entering. \item In all future periods, players give the long-run player a payoff of $V_*$. \end{enumerate} The long-run player chooses Accommodate in the first period as $\varepsilon$ vanishes, and the long-run player's payoff is bounded from above by $\varepsilon(2 + V_*)$, which vanishes. \end{proof}